github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 ## Running jobs on your runner

 Once your runner has been been defined, you can update your workflows to send jobs to the runner for processing.
-In this example, a runner group is populated with Ubuntu 16-core runners and has been assigned the label `16-core-ubuntu`.
-The `check-bats-version` job then uses the `runs-on` key to target those runners whenever the job is run:
+In this example, a runner group is populated with Ubuntu 16-core runners, which have been assigned the label `16-core-ubuntu`.
+If you have a runner matching this label, the `check-bats-version` job then uses the `runs-on` key to target that runner whenever the job is run:

 ```yaml
 name: learn-github-actions